d-gamedev-team/gfm/README.md

   * **cie.d** physical color computations

 ### freeimage/
-  * FreeImage wrapper based on Derelict3
+  * FreeImage wrapper based on package derelict-fi
   * FIBITMAP wrapper

 ### assimp/
-  * Assimp wrapper based on Derelict3
+  * Assimp wrapper based on package derelict-assimp3
   * scene wrapper

+### enet/
+  * ENet wrapper based on derelict_extras-enet
+  * scene wrapper

 *There is always more to come, don't fear to ask for things*

+## How to use gfm?

+See the examples/ directory, or https://github.com/p0nce/aliasthis as an example of a game.

 ## Design goals